awsdocs/amazon-sns-developer-guide/doc_source/sms_stats_console.md

    + Sent \(number of delivery attempts\)
    + Failed \(number of delivery failures\)

 On this page, you can also choose the **Usage** button to go to the Amazon S3 bucket where you store your daily usage reports\.
-For more information, see [Viewing Daily SMS Usage Reports](sms_stats_usage.md)\.
+For more information, see [Viewing daily SMS usage reports](sms_stats_usage.md)\.